ibm-watson-data-lab/seti_at_ibm/setigopublic.md

 or `archive-compamp`, and the preliminary analysis of the signal, which is stored as a row in the `SignalDB` table.
 The raw data are the digitized time-series radio signals along two polarizations within a particular bandwidth for a particular location in the sky.
-A [SignalDB row contains the conditions and characteristics of the observation](signaldb.md), such as the Right Ascension (RA) and Declination (DEC) celestial coordinates of the observation, an estimate of the power of the signal, primary carrier frequency, drift, signal classification, etc., which are derived from the raw data signals.
+A [SignalDB row contains the conditions and characteristics of the observation](signaldb.md), such as the Right Ascension (RA) and Declination (DEC) celestial coordinates of the signal, an estimate of the power of the signal, primary carrier frequency, carrier frequency drift, signal classification, etc., which are derived from the raw data signals.
 (All RA/DEC coordinates are referenced from the J2000 equinox.)